Hersey station

-Hersey is an MBTA Commuter Rail station in Needham, Massachusetts.
+Hersey station is an MBTA Commuter Rail station in Needham, Massachusetts.
 Located in the Bird's Hill neighborhood, it serves the Needham Line.
 The station serves as a park-and-ride, with easy access from Route 128.
 Hersey station has been open since 1917, except for an 8-year closure during Southwest Corridor construction.
-It is fully accessible.
+It is accessible.

 History

 The Needham cutoff opened on November 4, 1906, from West Roxbury to Needham Junction, allowing trains from the former New York and New England Railroad to reach Boston without needing to use the New York Central's Highland branch.
 Building the cutoff required a significant length of difficult rock cuts - "one of the heaviest pieces of short railroad construction ever attempted in New England" - reaching a depth of 57 feet at Great Plain Avenue.
 Needham Junction was originally the only stop on the cutoff; Bird's Hill opened as an infill station at Great Plains Avenue in 1917.

 The station was closed with the rest of the line on October 13, 1979, due to Southwest Corridor construction.

 On March 21, 1980, the Massachusetts Legislature directed the MBTA to rename the station to honor Needham selectman Henry D. Hersey, "an outstanding spokesman for commuter rail service in the commonwealth".
 In addition to this station, the MBTA also honored Hersey by naming locomotive MBTA 1000 as Henry D. Hersey "Mr. Commuter Rail".
 Newly designated Hersey station reopened with the rest of the line on October 19, 1987.